whiskyechobravo/kerko/docs/about.md

   (QUESCREN)](https://www.concordia.ca/artsci/scpa/quescren.html) (Concordia
   University, Canada).

-Later on, it became clear that other organizations needed a similar solution.
-However, software from the prior projects had to be rewritten so it could more easily be configured for different bibliographies from organizations with different needs.
+In 2019, the advent of another project of similar nature made it clear that a general solution would benefit many organizations.
+However, software from the prior projects had to be rewritten in order to be more adaptable to a variety of needs.
 That led to Kerko, whose initial development was made possible through the following project:

 - [Bibliographie francophone sur l'archivistique](https://bibliopiaf.ebsi.umontreal.ca/),
   funded by the